 Amex Gold Card Review: Rewards from Your Favorite Restaurants and Airlines

 Are you a foodie or a frequent flier?
-If so, you may want to consider the American Express Gold Card, which offers up to generous rewards at restaurants, supermarkets, and on airline purchases.
+If so, you may want to consider the American Express® Gold Card, which offers generous rewards at restaurants, supermarkets, and on airline purchases.
 But before you apply, there are a few things you should know.

 In this review:

-The Amex Gold is one of the best American Express credit cards available, thanks to these perks:
+The American Express® Gold Card is one of the best American Express credit cards available, thanks to these perks:

-There are numerous benefits associated with this card, and one of them is the 35,000 Membership Rewards points welcome offer, which is available after you’ve spent $2,000 in the first three months after opening your account.
-With average redemption values between .5 and 1 cent per point, this can easily amount to at least $350, though it could be worth even more if you redeem points with one of Amex’s many travel partners.
+There are numerous benefits associated with this card, and one of them is the 60,000 Membership Rewards points welcome offer, which is available after you’ve spent $4,000 in the first six months after opening your account.

 Amex Membership Rewards

-In addition to the one-time welcome offer, you can also earn 4 bonus points per $1 spent on restaurant purchases, including services like Grubhub and Seamless.
-The same is true for up to $25,000 in purchases at U.S. supermarkets.
+In addition to the one-time welcome offer, you can also earn 4x bonus points per dollar spent on restaurant purchases.
+The same is true for up to $25,000 per year in purchases at U.S. supermarkets.

-Though dining and grocery rewards make up the primary benefit for this card, you can also earn 3 Membership Rewards points per $1 spent when you book flights directly through an airline or with Amex Travel (amextravel.com).
-Plus, you’ll also earn 1 point for all other eligible purchases.
+Though dining and grocery rewards make up the primary benefit for this card, you can also earn 3x points per dollar spent when you book flights directly through an airline or on amextravel.com.

-With the Amex Gold card, you can also earn $10 in monthly dining credits when you make purchases at select restaurants and food services, including Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, and participating Shake Shack locations.
+With the American Express® Gold Card, you can earn $10 in monthly statement credits when you make purchases at select restaurants and food services, including Grubhub, The Cheesecake Factory, Goldbelly, Wine.com, Milk Bar, and select Shake Shack locations.

-The Amex Gold also comes with all the travel perks American Express offers its cardholders, including things like baggage insurance, travel insurance, car rental coverage, and no foreign transaction fees.
+The American Express® Gold Card also comes with all the travel perks American Express offers its cardholders, including things like baggage insurance, travel insurance, car rental coverage, and no foreign transaction fees.

 Despite some obvious perks, there are a few things you should consider before applying.